Dskobra/setup-scripts/README.md

 structure
 -------------
 setup.sh            -       Main launch script.
-Always use this.

-modules folder  -       Contains all the install commands. data folder     -       Separate branch that is pulled when setup.sh is run and has download links for some packages and game profiles.
+Always use this. modules/core        -       Core scripts.
+Everything needed to run is here. modules/flatpak     -       Commands for installing packages through flatpak. modules/native      -       Commands for installing native deb/rpm built packages. modules/other       -       Scripts for downloading appimages, precompiled tarballs and few misc scripts. data/               -       Separate branch that is pulled when setup.sh is run.
+It has download links for some packages and game profiles.